 PPM in a Nutshell

-Are you looking for a summary of the most important aspects of project portfolio management?
-Here you will find templates for:
+Are you looking for a summary of the most important aspects of Lean Project Portfolio Management™?
+Here you will find templates and guides for:

 |Initiator||Management, Experts, Key Account Managers|

 |Portfolio Coordinator||Head of PMO, PMO Team Member, Business Unit Manager, Program Owner, IT Coordinator|

 |Pipeline Review Committee Member||Department Managers, Business Experts|